 이모부 (i-mo-bu) = Mother’s sister’s husband. “이모” refers to your mother’s sister and “부” is used to refer to a wife or husband of someone else.

 And there you have it!
 We also made a chart of Korean family terms if you want to find out more.
-Like I said, it can be a bit confusing for some since most people use simply aunt or uncle.
+As I said, it can be a bit confusing for some since most people use simply aunt or uncle.
 I have no idea why the Korean language added terms for every single person in the family, but it would be a good research project to find out.
 Even Hyo gets confused.